 Gin, what a spectacular spirit.
 Infused with a variety of botanicals, gin is one of the most naturally flavourful of all the common hard liquors.
-But how is gin made?
+But how is gin produced?
 What flavours is it infused with?
 Can you make gin at home?
 And is it safe to consume if you suffer from intolerances?
-We’ll answer all of these questions below.

 How Is Gin Made?

 In a nutshell, distilled gin is an often grain-based, neutral spirit that’s been infused with botanicals in a process known as re-distillation.

 The base grain is first fermented and then distilled.
 Junipers berries and other herbs, plants, and spices (known as the aromatics or botanicals) are then infused into the spirit.

 There are two common ways in which this re-distillation and extracting of flavours from the botanicals can occur.

 - Steeping of the botanicals: Here, the base spirit is placed in a pot still, together with juniper berries and other botanicals.
 These can be steeped for up to 48 hours.
 Once completed, water is added to reduce the distillate to bottling strength.
 Example: Beefeater’s.

 - Vapour infusion of the botanicals: In this process, the botanicals never come into direct contact with the base spirit.
 Instead, they’re placed into baskets in the still above the base spirit.
 The spirit is boiled, evaporates, and rises up to infuse with the botanicals.
 The infused vapour then condenses into a liquid and water is added to reduce the alcohol to its bottling strength.
 This method is said to produce a more gentle flavour.
 Example: Bombay Sapphire.

 Nowadays, gins are also often made through a combination of the above two methods or through vacuum distillation.
 Hendrick’s Gin, for example, combines steeping and vapour infusion.